polotek/node/doc/api/process.markdown

 ### Signal Events

-`function () {}`

 Emitted when the processes receives a signal.
-See sigaction(2) for a list of standard POSIX signal names such as SIGINT, SIGUSR1, etc.
+See [signal(7)](http://kernel.org/doc/man-pages/online/pages/man7/signal.7.html) for a list of standard POSIX signal names.

 Example of listening for `SIGINT`: